 Our environmental management system allows us to reliably calculate our carbon footprint, and set targets for future emissions.
 Each year we strive to improve our data collection and increase our coverage of Scope 3 emissions.
 In the past year we implemented a focused project to understand our Scope 3 financed emissions and established a baseline, strategy and targets to reach net zero.

 Increasing awareness among staff

-Our key areas include:
+Our key focus areas to reduce our operational carbon footprint include: